Since 2015, we’ve grown the Ahrefs Blog from zero to over 600,000 monthly search visits.

 1. Find a keyword

 Each blog post you write should be optimized for one main keyword, and that keyword should be something that people are actually searching for month after month.
-See the article : How to Find Influencers in Your Niche (6 Easy Steps).
+To see also : 10 Lead Generation Tactics That Work (With Examples).
 After all, it’s impossible to get search traffic to a blog post about a topic that nobody is searching for.

 How do you find keywords?
 Use a keyword research tool like Ahrefs’ Keywords Explorer.